 Students for Life Action mobilized student volunteers to knock on doors and compare the record of Arizona’s Republican, yet pro-abortion, State Senator Heather Carter (SD-15) with pro-life State Rep. Nancy Barto.
 The students donned face masks and braved over 100-degree weather to knock on 5,000+ doors in the effort.

 Their materials showed that Carter, at the very least, doesn’t make pro-life issues a priority.
-During her tenure, she’s prevented $7.5 million from going to pregnancy help organizations that don’t commit abortions, as well as “accidentally” missing votes on pro-life issues.
+During her tenure, she’s prevented $7.5 million from going to pregnancy resource centers that don’t commit abortions, as well as “accidentally” missing votes on pro-life issues.

 Barto, meanwhile, is an original member of Susan B. Anthony List’s National Pro-life Women’s Caucus, and has a strong record of defending life in office.
 These efforts informed the Arizona electorate, making the pro-life option clear, and bringing Barto to victory.